 The wife of the owner turns up, fusses about to give us more raki and mezzes, and tells me the old photos are of her and her husband.
 They were taken by a professional photographer in Chania.

 That was the day that she and her husband had left the village.

 She tells me she had just got married, she was 14.
 They travelled to Chania.
 It was the day of Venizelos’ funeral.

 The Cretan Eleftherios Venizelos is the father of modern Greece, creating a liberal vision and bold direction for the country after it had twisted and struggled itself out from under the Ottoman control.
 He must have died in the 1930s though.
 I guess this lady meant his son.
 Another politician: politicians and leaders in Greece flow down through the great families, like regal inheritance.
 You are often just born into governance in Greece.

-The leaders of the latter-day New Democracy party – the Mitsotakis family – are descendants of Venizelos.
+The leaders of the latter-day right-of-centre New Democracy party – the Mitsotakis family – are descendants of Venizelos.
 The patriarch of the Mitsotakis family – Konstantinos – dies at the age of 98 while we are in Crete and, due to the Cretan roots, the whole of the island lowers flags, and of course shoot rifles into the air in commemoration.
 It is odd that such a wild, rebellious island has such a history of conservative politics.

 More of the villagers appear in the kafeneon.
 Some of them do remember the original Venizelos.
 And more still remember when the Second World War invaded into these villages.

 One old man talks about how, as a boy, he would hear the women of the village shouting “The goats are coming!” – code for the Germans.
 And the men would have to flee, to hide.